resistance-protocol/litepaper/README.md

 for stakeholders to benefit from economical activity.
 The protocol's smart contracts will only ever hold RFV backing RSX, plus on chain governed excess reserves.
 RSX will not be a rebasing token, nor does the system rely on staking.
+There will be no liquidity mining incentives and no rewards will be given out for rent seeking behaviour.
 RSX can simply be held in stakeholder addresses without ever having to rely on third party custody.
 Contract interactions may only be required for buying and selling RSX, or for relevant on chain governance that stakeholders themselves decide to engage in.
 In most cases RSX stakerholders do not need to do more than holding spot and waiting for e.g. RFV appreciation built into the system.
+Note that on chain coordination games like [0xtowers](https://github.com/0xtowers/litepaper) may require stakeholders to give custody of their RSX tokens to these kind of smart contracts, if stakeholders choose to play these games.

 # On Chain Governance